-New Home Closings in McAllen Increase, Prices Fall According to Freshest Figures
+New Home Sales Gain in McAllen, Prices Decrease According to Latest Data

 Pricing and Mortgage Trends

 The average mortgage size on newly sold homes moved south year-over-year in contrast to new home prices.
-It fell 12.4% in September from a year earlier to $147,875.
-In August 2013, average mortgage size slid 4.9% from a year earlier.
+In April 2014, there was a 21.6% fall in the average mortgage size on new homes to $141,392.
+Average mortgage size jumped 6.3% in March 2014 from a year earlier.